morlay/react-docgen-ui/README.md

 ## Options

-### noMarkedDescription
+### descriptionCompiler

-Pass `noMarkedDescription: true` to prevent running the `marked` compiler on `description` keys in the exported object.
+Pass `descriptionCompiler: str => str` to change the default compiler `marked` on `description` keys in the exported object.
 This is useful if you want to process the docs further yourself, for example building full markdown documentation pages.

 ## Change logs